faceyspacey/redux-first-router/README.md

   document.getElementById('react-root')
 )
 ```
-*note: For existing apps, instead of using `<Link />`, the above `App` component could just as easily `onClick` manually dispatch an action
+*note: all three clickable elements/links above will change the address bar while dispatching the corresponding `USER` action.
+The only difference
-of `USER` type with an `id` in the payload as it already does and achieve the same result.
-That means you can sync the address bar without changing
+is the last one won't get the benefits of SEO--i.e. an `<a>` tag with a matching `href` won't be embedded in the page.
+What this means is
-your code.
-That's the perfect first step.
-The next step is using the shown `<Link />` component so these
+you can take an existing app and get the benefit of syncing your address bar without changing your code!
+The workflow we recommend is to
-intentions are visible as `<a>` tags in your page for search engines to pick up.
-You can both pass a path and an action as the `href` prop to `<Link>`.
+first do that and then, once you're comfortable, to use our `<Link />` component to indicate your intentions to Google.
+Lastly, we recommend
-Using an action keeps your app redux-focused plus allows you to change URL names in one place within your `routesMap`!*
+using `actions` as `hrefs` since it doesn't marry you to a given URL structure--you can always change it in one place later (the `routesMap` object)!

 Based on the above `routesMap` the following actions will be dispatched when the
 corresponding URL is visited, and conversely those URLs will appear in the address bar